Rootstock Logo

 How do we know our animals are happy?
 Our farmers have decades of experience observing their cows, pigs and chickens, and noting their behavior to make sure they’re living low-stress lives.
 We even have on-staff veterinarians dedicated to cow health and happiness.
 Healthy, happy cows will be more social, will move around easily and will eat and rest at predictable intervals — and we’ve noticed they do more of these things when they’re outside, on grass.
 It’s the same with our birds.
 Happy hens enjoy scratching the ground, hunting and pecking for bugs and seeds, and dustbathing.

-Egg white omelette folded over sauteed mushrooms, tomatoes and green onions with shredded cheese and a sprig of cilantro for garnish.
+Egg white omelet folded over sauteed mushrooms, tomatoes and green onions with shredded cheese and a sprig of cilantro for garnish.

-An egg white omelette filled with vegetables and a touch of shredded cheese is a great way to balance your protein sources.
+An egg white omelet filled with vegetables and a touch of shredded cheese is a great way to balance your protein sources.

-How much protein should I eat in a day?
+How much protein is enough?
 It’s complicated.
 Although the recommended daily allowance (RDA) is 0.36 grams per pound of body weight, what’s right for you depends on your gender, weight, activity level, general diet, whether you’re pregnant or nursing and other nutritional factors.
 It even depends on what organization is making the recommendations.
 In short, we suggest doing some research to determine your needs and consulting with a professional if needed.

 A woman pours Organic Valley lowfat lactose-free milk in a child's cup.